arnelg/qutipf90mc/README.md

 * QuTiP v.3.1.0 or higher
 * A fortran compiler and the BLAS library.
 BLAS comes with many fortran compilers, such as gfortran.
 Unoffifical gfortran binaries can be found here https://gcc.gnu.org/wiki/GFortranBinaries

+## Platforms:

+Has been tested on OSX with anaconda python 3.5, gfortran 6.3 and qutip v4.2.0.

 ## Installation:

 1. Download code with
 ```shell